Become an Architect

 Satisfying the Education Requirement

 To be eligible to begin the examination and licensure process in California you must provide verification of at least five years of education and/or architectural work experience.

 You can satisfy this five-year requirement in various ways:

-- Provide verification of a three-year, five-year or six-year professional degree in architecture from a program that is accredited by NAAB or CACB, or
+- Provide verification of a five-year or six-year professional degree in architecture from a program that is accredited by NAAB or CACB, or

 - Provide verification of at least five years of educational equivalents: